 Every few years my husband is given the opportunity to make a change in his job.
 Often, these are promotions with promises of more money and more travel.
 I would get frustrated that time and time again he would pass on these opportunities to spend more time at home.
 Now that I have a better understanding of how to balance these priorities.
 I feel flattered that he wants to spend more time with me and the kids.

-When you take the time to number the most to least important areas of your life, coming to big crossroads decisions like the one above will become easy.
+When you take the time to number the most to least important accounts of your life, coming to big crossroads decisions like the one above will become easy.

 Next time you are at a cocktail party and the conversation gets philosophical, be ready to answer the deep questions about what you want out of life.
 Take the time to plan your life.